 Allen was recently named to the Board of publicly traded GBS Enterprises, and will serve as Chairman of the Governance Committee.
 After earning his degree in Finance and Accounting, Woody has studied business, linguistics, biology and somatics with a variety of renowned teachers.
 He is a certified Master Somatic Coach with Strozzi Institute, a California-based educational organization, and has been published in an anthology entitled, “Being Human at Work.”
 He is also a colleague with Synthesis-LLC, a New York-based training and development organization that mobilizes leadership teams to create increased productivity, satisfaction and value.

-Mark Fratrik is a vice president of BIA/Kelsey.
+Mark Fratrik is a senior vice president of BIA/Kelsey.
 He serves as the company’s chief economist and is responsible for forecasting across all local media segments.
 He also manages BIA/Kelsey’s numerous proprietary databases and conducts primary research on various trends as they affect the broadcasting and related communications industries.
 Additionally, Fratrik is heavily involved in the company’s strategic and financial consulting projects, conducting research and analysis for clients on matters related to the broadcasting, digital media and related communications industries.

 Throughout his career, Fratrik has researched and spoken at numerous conferences on the impact of the economy on the broadcasting industries, proposed and enacted regulatory changes, and new media technologies, including DTV datacasting.
 He is often quoted in the media and is a leading spokesperson concerning trends and forecasts for the media industry including analyzing competitiveness of media and related industries.
 He is the author BIA/Kelsey’s series of studies on the state of the radio and television industry.